All comparisonsTask Managers

 Things 3

-Sorted³ fails first because automatic scheduling becomes a distraction.
+Sorted³ fails first because it breaks when automatic scheduling becomes a distraction.

 Verdict